bhoang9/PopRank/redis/README.md

 Grab redis client for python from https://github.com/andymccurdy/redis-py and drop it in this folder

-run python setup.py install
+run python setup.py build

-continue
+run sudo python setup.py install